Conics meeting eight lines over perfect fields: Background in -enumerative geometry

-The local $\mb{A}^1$-degree of a map $f:\mb{A}^n_k\to\mb{A}^n_k$ at an isolated zero $p$ is the $\mb{A}^1$-degree of a map $f_p:\mb{A}^n_k\to\mb{A}^n_k$ whose only zero is $p$.
-While the $\mb{A}^1$-degree and local $\mb{A}^1$-degree are homotopically defined, they admit a convenient commutative algebraic formulation \cite{BMP21} (see also \cite{KW19,BBMMO21}).
+Despite its technical definition in terms of motivic homotopy theory, the local $\mb{A}^1$-degree admits a convenient commutative algebraic formulation \cite{BMP21} (see also \cite{KW19,BBMMO21}).
 For our purposes, we will be able to compute all relevant local $\mb{A}^1$-degrees in terms of the Jacobian by \cite[Lemma 9]{KW19} (which stems from \cite[(4.7) Korollar]{SS75}).